San Cristóbal de la Barranca

 San Cristóbal de la Barranca is a town and municipality, in Jalisco in central-western Mexico.
-The municipality covers an area of 636.93 km².
+The municipality covers an area of 523 km2.

-As of 2005, the municipality had a total population of 3,207.
+As of 2020, the municipality had a total population of 2,924.

+Geography

 Limits

 San Cristóbal de la Barranca is bounded on the north by the state of Zacatecas; on the south by the municipality of Zapopan; on the east by the municipality of Ixtlahuacán del Río; and on the west by the municipality of Tequila.

 Hydrography

 The hydrological resources of the municipality are the Santiago, Juchipila, Cuixtla, Mezquital del Oro and Patitos rivers; and the streams of Mojoneras, Cuates, Agua Prieta, Fresno, La Trinidad, Saucillo, Terrero, Carrizalillo, Las Pilas, Guayabo, El Limón and Cántaros.

 There are also hot springs and geysers nearby, at the Parque Ecológico Los Hervores on the Rio Patitos between San Cristóbal de la Barranca and Teúl.

 History

 Before the arrival of the Spaniards, the region of San Cristóbal de la Barranca was inhabited by native tribes allied with Goaxicar, the chief of Xochitepec.
 In 1530, Cristóbal de Oñate, a Spanish captain in the army of Nuño de Guzmán, arrived here to serve as acting governor.
 In 1538, during the administration of Diego Pérez de la Torre, governor of Nueva Galicia, the native population revolted against Spanish rule.
 The governor personally organized the suppression of the insurgents, but his forces were defeated and he was killed when he fell from his horse.
 In 1540, the inhabitants participated in the Mixton War.